A¶

 Audit

-The authority to perform (legally effective) acts on behalf of or within the scope of an organisation or project.
+Authorisation refers to the permission to perform certain (legally effective) actions on behalf of an organisation or a project.